 You can reach Blackheath easily by exiting the main gates at the top of Greenwich Park and take the 10-minute walk across the heath into this very small but pretty town.

 There’s an exciting urban myth that Blackheath was named that way because it was a plague pit in medieval times, but unfortunately that’s apparently all hearsay.
 Alas!
-I’ve just realised there’s quite a bit to say about this small town so I’m going to write a separate post soon.
+If you’re looking for a slice of old-world charm, Blackheath is a pocket of London that offers exactly that.

 19. Rummage Through the Antique Markets